jembi/cameroon-bahmni-config/windows/README.md

     *  In the System Hibernate Timeout (seconds) listbox, enter 0
 1. Click on Apply button then OK button

+##### Button Settings
+1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Button Settings*__
+1. Double click on Select the lid switch action (plugged in):
+    *  Click on the __*Enable*__ radio button
+    *  In the List Switch Action listbox, select Shutdown
+3. Click on Apply button then OK button
+1. Double click on Select the lid switch action (on battery):
+    *  Click on the __*Enable*__ radio button
+    *  In the List Switch Action listbox, select Shutdown
+1. Click on Apply button then OK button

 ### Configure Fast Startup (Hiberboot)
 This section describes how to leverage the local GPO on the Windows Server to disable hiberboot so that the service can request a graceful shutdown of the VM before allowing windows to terminate the service and shutdown.